nunocoracao/blowfish/exampleSite/content/docs/advanced-customisation/index.md

 ### Using additional fonts

 Blowfish allows you to easily change the font for your site.
-After creating a `custom.css` file in your project's `assets/css/` folder, place you font file inside a `fonts` folder withing the `static` root folder.
+After creating a `custom.css` file in your project's `assets/css/` folder, place you font file inside a `fonts` folder within the `static` root folder.

 ```shell
 .